Myth 1: Get your air conditioner technician on Craigslist.

 Myth 6: It costs more to turn your thermostat higher while you’re not at home.

 A programmable thermostat permits the temperature to be adjusted from a tablet or phone so you can actually adjust the temperature cooler before coming home, so your home is nice and comfy when you get home.
-This decreases your energy throughout the day, as well as decreasing your cooling bills.
+This decreases your energy during the day, as well as decreasing your cooling bills.

 Myth 8: Don’t worry about where the thermostat is installed.